|

 volunteers receive 11 weeks of specialized training before being

 assigned to patients and families.
-The expertise and
+The expertise and enthusiasm

 of our trained volunteers are an invaluable asset to South Coast